BlockCatIO/solidity-flattener/README.md

                         Specifies the path replacements to pass onto solidity.
                         Can be specified multiple times.
 See solc --help for more information.
+  --solc-allow-paths SOLC_ALLOW_PATHS
+                        Specifies allowed paths for solidity imports.
+See solc --help for more information.
 ```

 # Examples